CoreumFoundation/coreum/x/deterministicgas/spec/README.tmpl.md

 `

 ## Extensions
-If one of the follwoing messages have the extension feature enabled, it will not be considered deterministic.
+If one of the follwoing messages contains a token which have the extension feature enabled, it will not be considered deterministic any more .
 The reason is that extensions invlove smart contract calls which are nondeterministic in nature.

  - `/ibc.applications.transfer.v1.MsgTransfer`
  - `/coreum.asset.ft.v1.MsgIssue`